-We here at GLAHW have met so many amazing and talented people out in the big wide world (you know, OFF the internets) and thought it was high-time we introduced them to you.
+We here at GLAHW have met so many amazing and talented people in the big wide world (you know, of the internet) and thought it was high time we introduced them to you.
 Who knows?
-You may end up discovering a favorite new artist, photographer, writer, or all-around awesome human.
+You may discover a favorite new artist, photographer, writer, or all-around incredible human.
 This time around, we will be talking to Andrew Allen Smith.

 GLAHW: How long have you been writing?
 When did you get started?

-As with many writers I started young.
-I wrote a lot of poetry and short stories as well as a cartoon strip in my young days.
-I did not start publishing work until 2014 when I was encouraged by good friends.
+As with many writers, I started young.
+I wrote poetry, short stories, and a cartoon strip in my youth.
+I did not begin publishing work until 2014 when I was encouraged by good friends.
 I published my first novel in 2015.

 GLAHW: Why did you choose the horror genre?

 I have been a horror fan since very early.
 I was fascinated with fear when I was younger.
 I have been writing horror shorts for a long time.
-Keeping readers on the edge is an amazing feat and I enjoy the feedback when it works well.
+Keeping readers on the edge is a fantastic feat, and I enjoy the feedback when it works well.
 I also write across multiple other genres.

 GLAHW: Were you inspired by a person or event to begin your writing career?

-From very early I read Poe and love the way he spins horror.
+From very early I read Poe and loved the way he spins horror.
 You can feel the tension in his writing.
-As I hit my teen years I read everything including reading “The Exorcist” when I was 10.
-I read it because it scared my mom so bad when it came out.
-She was angry that I took it from the bookshelf, I was not as impressed.
+As I hit my teen years, I read everything, including “The Exorcist,” when I was 10.
+I read it because it scared my mom so badly when it came out.
+She was angry that I took it from the bookshelf.
+I was not as impressed.

 GLAHW: Are you a Plotter or Pantser?